websanco/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/sites-dashboard.md

 **Exit Pages:** The most common pages that visitors view when leaving your Site and the exit percentage for each.
 The exit percentage is the percentage of visitors for which the page is the last page in their session.

-The data can be filtered by ranges of time: Last 24 hours, Last 7 days, Last 30 days, Last 90 days.
-Click *More Preset Periods* to reveal additional time ranges.
-Click *Custom Range* to filter by a start date and end date of your choice.

-To view more detailed page analytics, click *View Pages* in the panel.
-Alternatively, click the Pages tab at the top of the screen.
+To view more detailed page analytics, click *View Pages* at the bottom of the panel.
+Alternatively, click the *Pages* tab at the top of the screen.
 Both take you to the page analytics discussed in [Viewing Page Data](touchpoints.md#viewing-page-data).

 ## Acquisitions

-The Acquisitions panel shows how visitors arrive at your Site.
+The Acquisitions panel shows how visitors arrive to your Site.
 It shows data for the channels, source/medium, and referrers.

 ![The Acquisitions panel allows you to easily see what sites refer the most traffic to your site.](./sites-dashboard/images/03.png)

+**Channels:** A channel is a grouping of similar traffic sources or mediums.
+For example, organic search would be all traffic that came through organic searches from various search engines.
+Other possible channels are: direct, social, email, affiliates, referral, paid search, display, and other advertising.

+**Source | Medium:** The source is where the traffic originated from (e.g. search engine, domain, etc.).
+The medium is a general category for the type of link the traffic came from (e.g. organic, ppc, referral, email, social, etc.).

+**Referrers:** For traffic that comes from another webpage, the webpage URL is passed along as a referrer from the user's web browser.

 This report works best if your marketing campaign uses UTM parameters.
 UTM parameters allow Analytics Cloud to determine where visitors arrive from (e.g., the specific referrer or ad campaign).

-The data can be filtered by ranges of time: Last 24 hours, Last 7 days, Last 30 days, Last 90 days.
-Click *More Preset Periods* to reveal additional time ranges.
-Click *Custom Range* to filter by a start date and end date of your choice.

-### Visitors by Day and Time
+## Visitors by Day and Time

 The Visitors by Day and Time panel visualizes the days and times when visitors come to your Site.
 This helps you understand when your Site is most active.
 You can use this information, for example, to know when to release important information or launch an advertising campaign.